KristianOellegaard/django-hvad/docs/internal/manager.rst

         object provided in *extra_filters* and returns a queryset from the superclass, so that the methods that call this method can directely access methods on the superclass to reduce boilerplate code.

+        .. warning:: This internal method returns a ``super()`` proxy object, be sure to understand the implications before using it.

 ***********************
 TranslationAwareManager